-Over 90 year of Coko success – the timeline of an eventful history with many twists, turns, inventions and advancements.
-From these beginnings it has since made the transition into the 21st century, and thanks to sustained and growing success, the company has become internationally established in its field.
+Over 90 years of Coko success – the timeline of an eventful history with many twists, turns, inventions and advancements.
+From these beginnings it has since made the transition into the 21st century, and thanks to a sustained and growing success, the company has become internationally established in its field.

 Discover the exciting history of Coko and learn about how a mid-sized company from Lippe has developed over the course of almost a century in business.

 1926 was an eventful year.
 Germany obtained a permanent seat in the League of Nations, the people of London were presented with the television and the approaching global economic crisis was looming large over Germany.
 But sustained economic success was only assured for a lucky few.
 It was during these difficult years of recession that Conrad Koch made a virtue of necessity and founded Coko in Kassel in 1926.
 He created the company name by combining the first two letters of his forename and surname and the origins of the homespun company name are still recognisable today.
 The business specialised in producing and selling electrostatic cleaning devices.

 The company was successful, even at a very early stage.
 Products made from celluloid saw a massive upturn.
 But in the late 30s marked a further milestone in the company’s development.
 Following the outbreak of war, it was only possible to process celluloid on a smaller scale.